-> The version number needs to be changed in the following files:
+The version number should have been changed in the following files :

-> python tasks.py docs
+python tasks.py docs

-> Make sure the linkcheck and spellcheck pass, and commit the results.
+Make sure the linkcheck passes, and commit the results.

-> At this point, make a pull request with the changes you have made so far.
+At this point, make a pull request with the changes you have made so far.
 Make sure all the tests pass.
 After this point, you shouldn’t need to make any more changes to the source: the remaining steps all have to do with building and releasing packages and creating branches/tags on GitHub.

 Make sure there are no old files lying around the repository.
 First, see what needs to be cleaned: